About this listing

 My style of hosting is I leave the house the way I would want to find a place to stay when I am traveling.
 I care a lot about details.I want my guests to be happy and comfortable above all else.

-I feel that AirBnB is a tremendous gift--one that allows me to bring on clients to my business who cannot always pay upfront (e.g. non-profits, tribes, etc).
+I feel that AirBnB is a tremendous gift--one that allows me to bring on clients to my business who cannot always pay upfront (e.g. non-profits, groups that work for refugees, tribes, etc).
 The upfront cash-flow allows me to take bigger risks when choosing to work with new start-ups in the environmental market place.

 After a year of hosting, I have dealt with almost every situation you can imagine.
 Every day so far, I still feel like it is a tremendous opportunity and a gift.
 I do not take your choice to stay with me for granted.